 Korea–Australia Free Trade Agreement

 The Korea-Australia Free Trade Agreement (KAFTA), which entered into force on 12 December 2014, is a world-class and comprehensive bilateral agreement that substantially liberalises Australia’s trade with its fourth-largest trade partner.
-KAFTA protects and enhances the competitive position of Australian businesses in Korea and will provide tariff elimination on nearly all Australia's current exports by value when it is fully implemented.
+KAFTA protects and enhances the competitive position of Australian businesses in Korea and provides tariff elimination on nearly all Australia's current exports by value annually until 1 January 2032 when it is fully implemented.
 Under KAFTA, Australian services providers receive the best treatment Korea has agreed with any trade partner.
 Investment commitments in the Agreement promote investment in both directions.

 Examples of benefits KAFTA provides for exporters include: